 Figuring out which classes you should take in high school is complicated!
 Not only do you have to navigate your school's requirements and college expectations, but you also have to take your own interests, abilities, and life into account.
 Because there are so many different questions you have to answer and decisions you have to make, it helps to start the planning process early.

-We will help you get a big picture perspective of what you are high school classes will look like, and breakdown the details of the various requirements, the kinds of choices you will have to make, and the exciting possibilities you will get to explore!
+We'll help you get a big picture perspective of what you are high school classes will look like with this guide.
+We'll also break down the details of the various high school course requirements, the kinds of choices you will have to make, and the exciting possibilities you will get to explore!
 If you're wondering what classes to take in high school, this guide should be a great launching point to figuring out your own personal plan.

 What Classes Do I Need for High School Graduation?In large part, many of your class choices will be guided by your high school's mandatory requirements.
 All high schools have a set curriculum that you need to take in order to graduate.
 The actual details vary slightly from school to school, but usually it goes something like this: